datacarpentry/organization-genomics/episodes/02-project-planning.md

 > {: .solution}
 {: .challenge}

-# Retrieving samples from the facility
+# Retrieving sample sequencing data from the facility

 When the data come back from the sequencing facility, you will receive some documentation (metadata) as well as the sequence files themselves.
 Download and examine the following example file - here provided as a text file and